James Baldwin-Webb: Death

 Although Baldwin-Webb did not see active service after the outbreak of World War II, continuing to appear in Parliament, he later became honorary secretary of the British Volunteer Ambulance Corps (originally called the Anglo-French Ambulance Corps).
 It was on a voyage to Canada to fund-raise for the Corps that he lost his life, as he was drowned when the SS City of Benares was torpedoed and sunk in the North Atlantic by a German submarine.
 Ernest Szekulesz, a Hungarian journalist who survived, recalled that Baldwin-Webb helped women and children into the lifeboats, especially one in particular, Lifeboat 6.
 Baldwin-Webb managed to persuade the wife of Rudolf Olden, Ika Olden, to leave the ship without her husband.
 He also persuaded another reluctant woman, Anne Fleetwood-Hesketh, mother of Roger Fleetwood-Hesketh, to enter this lifeboat as well.
 Fleetwood-Hesketh, had insisted that the children go first, but after some time she reluctantly stepped into Lifeboat 6.
 Tragically, both women died when the Lifeboat tipped.
 German Nazi propagandists later claimed that he and Olden were sailing on a British government mission to persuade the then-neutral United States to enter the war.)
 Ernest Szekulesz, Anthony Quinton and his mother, and Monkia Lanyi already grieving the loss of her husband, watched Baldwin-Webb leap from the deck, some forty or fifty feet above them, landing in the water.
 The sound of the man splashing into the sea was later described as "the slap of an oar."
 Anthony Quinton thought he saw Baldwin-Webb smile, before he fell unmoving in lifeless in the water.
 He was unmarried.

 He is commemorated in the House of Commons chamber by a heraldic shield.

-A road, Baldwin-Webb Avenue, is named after him in the Donnington district of Telford in Shropshire.
+A road, Baldwin-Webb Avenue, in Donnington, Telford in Shropshire, is named after him.